karzuin/jokes_library_MS3/README.md

 - [W3C Markup Validator](https://validator.w3.org/) To check for any errors in HTML code.
 - [Pep8 Online](http://pep8online.com/) check for any errors in python code.
 - [Google Fonts](https://fonts.google.com/) This is where I found the Mali font family.
-- [Favicon](https://favicon.io) To include a ?? icon on the web browser tab.
+- [Favicon](https://favicon.io) To include a laughing face icon on the web browser tab.

 # Testing<hr>
 Testing information is found on a separate file [TESTING.md](TESTING.md)